 This book is not good.
 The author doesn’t have a point, or makes too many.

-He is not specific, takes random examples to illustrate his claims, and makes them out of “one” study instead of an array of studies, or at least, a meta-study.
+He is not specific, takes random examples to illustrate his claims, and draws conclusions out of “one” study, which is ridiculous.

 If you want to help me make a living, you can buy the book here.

 Summary of To Sell Is Human by Daniel H. Pink

 Officially, 1/9 people work in sales in the US.
 The same goes for the rest of the world.

 Unofficially, everyone works in sales because everyone tries to persuade.

 The first one is because a lot of people became independent.
 When you are independent, you have to do everything yourself, including sales.

 The second reason is that people used to focus only on one thing when they were working in companies.
 Today, it is over.
 Everyone is doing different tasks that demand a certain level of persuasion.

 The old way of selling (salesman style) is over because of the Internet.